dworthen/scf/README.md

 ## Branch based

-`scf create dworthen/scf-static-site-template#basic MyApp` and `scf create dworthen/scf-static-site-template MyApp` dmonstrates scaffolding different structures from one project template by targeting different branches.
-Notice that the two commands are almost identical.
-In both cases, [dworthen/scf-static-site-template](https://github.com/dworthen/scf-static-site-template) is getting scaffolded but one is tartargetig the basic branch and the other the master branch.
-The `create` and `install` commands target branches using `#BRANCH_NAME`.
-Master is the default branch.
+`scf create dworthen/scf-static-site-template#basic MyApp` and `scf create dworthen/scf-static-site-template MyApp` both scaffold both scaffold out [dworthen/scf-static-site-template](https://github.com/dworthen/scf-static-site-template) with one differnce.
+The former scaffolds out the `basic` branch while the latter scaffolds the `master` branch.

-Template developers can creae multiple branches to allow developers to scaffold out a variety of structures from one project template.
-For example, one could create `#webpack` and `#rollup` branches to scaffold out different build tools based on which branch the developer targets when running `scf create` or `scf install`.
+Template developers can thus create multiple branches to support a variety of scaffold templates.
+The downside to this approach is that consumers need to c

 SCF uses degit to install templates from github, gitlab and butbucket.
 View [Rich-Harris/degit](https://github.com/Rich-Harris/degit) for more information on targeting specific branches and tags.

-## YAML front matter
+## Using YFM

-One can use [global prompts](#global-prompts) and YAML front matter to achieve file-based [conditional scaffolding](#conditional-scaffolding).
+One can use [global prompts](#global-prompts) and YFM to achieve file-based [conditional scaffolding](#conditional-scaffolding).

-To continue our build tools example, we could use the following [global prompts](#global-prompts) (_globals.yaml_).
+For example, the following [global prompts](#global-prompts) (_globals.yaml_) can be used to support multiple js based build tools.

 ```yaml
 - name: buildTool